 The film is a love letter to Saturday Morning Cartoons known for promoting merchandise driven characters like “Transformers,” “Thundercats,” “He-Man,” “G.I.
 Joe” & “Teenage Mutant Ninja Turtles.”

 Negative: At the 0:27:51 mark, Buzz shouts, “We got him on the run!”
 There’s only one problem, his lips don’t move.
-Animation 101, make sure you fully animate a character’s movements speech & expressions before you let the actors record dialogue.
+Animation 101, make sure you fully animate a character’s movements speech and expressions before you let the actors record dialogue.

 A Plot Twist never caught me by surprise.
 Without giving anything away, a character’s name and appearance is painfully obvious.
 Here’s a better plot twist, “Wilford Brimely has diabeetus!”
 No offense Mr. Brimley.